Ke (surname)

-Ke (柯 (Kē)) is a Chinese surname.
-It originally appeared on the Hundred Family Surnames.
-As of 2006 was no longer one of the top 100 most common surnames.
-A 2013 study found that it was the 145th most common surname, shared by 1.06 million people or 0.080% of the population, with the province most being Hubei.
-It is also spelled as Quah, Qua, Kua, Kuah, Kwa, Ke, Ker, Ko, Koa, Kok, or O in English, owing to variations in dialect (for instance, O derives from the Cantonese pronunciation of the character) or romanisation system (compare Ke, which derives from Pinyin, with Ko, which derives from Wade-Giles.)
+Ke (柯 (Kē, O1)) is a Chinese surname.
+It originally appeared in the Hundred Family Surnames.
+As of 2006 it was no longer one of the 100 most common surnames in China.
+A 2013 study found that it was the 145th most common surname, shared by 1.06 million people or 0.080% of the population, with the greatest concentration in Hubei.

+The surname has many English spellings, which fall into two groups reflecting different pronunciations.
+Those beginning with a k sound — Ke, Ker, Ko, Koa, Kok, Kua, Kuah, Kwa, Qua, and Quah — come from Mandarin and other dialects; Ke is the Pinyin spelling and Ko the Wade–Giles spelling of the same reading.
+Those beginning with a vowel — O, Or, and Orr — are Hong Kong spellings derived from the Cantonese pronunciation (O in Jyutping).

 Origin

-There are several origins of this last name:
+There are several origins of this surname: